 Before I lay out the routines, let me introduce you to one of the best triceps exercises out there: the EZ bar extension/pullover/press.
 This is a variation to the more standard pullover and press.
-With the pullover/press, you actually press the weight, then do a pullover, then press, then do a pullover and so on.
-With my exercise, you will do 6-8 reps of skullcrushers, then go right into 6-8 reps of the pullover, keeping elbows close to your head and doing a pullover that is close to your face to more fully involve the triceps, then you go right into close grips.
+With the pullover/press, you actually press the weight, then do a pullover.
+With my exercise, you will do 6-8 reps of skull crushers.
+Then go right into 6-8 reps of the pullover.
+You’ll need to keep your elbows close to your head.
+Do a pullover that is close to your face to more fully involve the triceps.
+Then you go right into close grips.
 So, this is really a tri-set of three distinct exercises all done as one exercise.

-A performance note:when doing a lying extension, there are two ways to perform this exercise: lower the bar close to your head, hence "skull crushers", and lower the bar out and back away from your head.
-In this exercise, do "skull crushers".
+When doing a lying extension, there are two ways to perform this exercise.
+Lower the bar close to your head, hence “skull crushers”.
+The 2nd way is to lower the bar out and back away from your head.
+In this exercise, do “skull crushers”.

 Routine # 1

 Warm ups- the EZ extension/pullover/press using this rep scheme: 15, 12, 10